GUENEAU 316 MODIFIZIERT

 Small round neoprene pads were also applied in front and aft of the visor mechanism mounting plates, and below the two top/centre (unpunched) leather pads.

 The solution was not completely satisfactory, thus the service life of the 316 was put to an early end.
-While still being issued as "on loan" helmets for student pilots on Pilatus PC-7's in the late 1980's, it was operationally replaced by the DH-151 and the HGU-55/P.
+While still being issued as "on loan" helmets for student pilots on Pilatus PC-7's in the late 1980's, it was operationally replaced by the DH-151 respectively the HGU-55/P.